- Academic Affairs

 Send us your comments and suggestions or submit a quote.

-In January 2006, Sheila Blackshear joined the University of Maryland, Baltimore (UMB), where she served as the manager of Diversity/Equal Employment Opportunity (EEO) and Affirmative Action (AA), in the Office of Human Resource Services.
+In January 2006, Sheila Blackshear joined the University of Maryland, Baltimore (UMB), where she currently serves as the administrator of Diversity/Americans with Disabilities Act (ADA) and Affirmative Action (AA), in the Office of Human Resource Services.

 Previously, Blackshear served as co-chair of the Club UMB Internship Workgroup and coordinated the Maryland Charities Campaign (2007).
 Blackshear was the grant writer and program manager for the Women Helping Women Succeed initiative through the American Association of University Women’s Campus Action Project (2006-2007).

 Before joining UMB, Blackshear was the director of human resources at the Hilton-Pikesville, for 11 years.
-She holds a Master’s of Science in human resource management from University Maryland University College and a Master’s of Science in law from the University of Maryland Francis King Carey School of Law, and she is a Certified Affirmative Action Professional (CAAP) through AAAED.
+She holds a Master’s of Science in human resource management from University Maryland University College and a Master’s of Science in law from the University of Maryland Francis King Carey School Of Law, and she is a Senior Certified Affirmative Action Professional (Sr. CAAP) through AAAED.